spencer-shadley/spencer-shadley/README.md

 You can reach me at sshadley.dev@gmail.com or <a href="https://www.linkedin.com/in/spencershadley"> LinkedIn<a/>!

 Fun fact - I like _really_ spicy food.
-I put carolina reaper flakes in almost everything I eat! 🌋
+I put carolina reaper flakes in almost everything! 🌋